Examples of Recent Grants, updated in 2019

 Research on Procrastination by Arbitrators (Do Labor and Employment Arbitrators Procrastinate?), by Professor Allen Ponak, Daphne Taras, and Piers Steel.

-Research and creation of two videos on employment arbitration and employment mediation, hosted by Professor Marick Masters, Edward Hartfield, and Darcie Brault of Wayne State University.
+Creation of two videos on employment arbitration and employment mediation, hosted by Professor Marick Masters, Edward Hartfield, and Darcie Brault of Wayne State University.

 Research on Employment Arbitration (Employment Arbitrators: Professionalization and Repeat Player Effects), by Professor Mark Gough of Penn State University and Professor Kyle Albert of Harvard University.